 The next question was what sort of bridge units to use?
 For a quick fix the units had to be stock items available off the shelf and, ideally to hire so as to minimise costs.
 The best known system of temporary bridging is the Bailey Bridge which was developed by Sir Donald Bailey in 1940.
 Bailey bridges have been used for many road crossings but their panel deck system is not ideal for a busy roadway as the deck panels work loose and have to be periodically retightened.
 So instead we based our proposal on a more modern design of temporary bridge of a type which is currently being used at the Battersea Power Station development, The RetroBridge

-The bridge spans will need to be supported on temporary piled supports and, using the maximum 40m span units for the central spans, we drew up general arrangement for the bridge that would minimise interference with navigation on the river.
+The bridge spans will need to be supported on temporary piled supports and, using the maximum 40m span units for the central spans, we drew up general arrangement for the bridge that would minimise interference with navigation on the river while at the same time avoiding Thames Water’s sewer along the north bank.
+The Thames Tideway Tunnel runs south of the southern bridge abutment and so is not affected.
 The elevation of the bridge deck would have the same clearance as Hammersmith Bridge above the water.
 We drew this proposal up in 3D and prepared rendered images for our submission to the challenge which, PiL stipulated, had to be on a single side of A4.
 The Autumn issue of PiL, which container the Hammersmith Bridge proposals was published on 10th October; all four published entries can be found here.

 We welcome TfL’s review but we think a vehicle bridge is the better option because it can not only fund itself but can also contribute towards the cost of restoring Hammersmith Bridge.
 A temporary vehicle bridge could be tolled using the same ANPR technology as used by TfL for the Congestion Zone.
-Hammersmith Bridge used to carry circa 20,000 vehicles a day; assuming a toll of just £2 and a resulting halving of the traffic to 10,000 vehicles a day the temporary bridge would cover its £5m cost in about 9 months.
+Hammersmith Bridge used to carry in excess of 20,000 vehicles a day; assuming a toll of just £2 and a possible halving of the traffic to 10,000 vehicles a day the temporary bridge would cover its £5m cost in about 9 months.